Some posts contain compensated links. Please read this disclaimer for more info.

 There are several villages and towns in the Bay of Kotor to explore, yet there’s two that are head and shoulders above the rest.
 Especially if you have limited time at your disposal, these are the ones you should really focus on.

 We spent one raining day exploring both of them, and even in the rain they were ah-may-zing

 It’s here in Perast; we met our knowledgeable and down-to-earth guide Tomislav to start our perfect Kotor day trip.

 Perast lies almost directly across the water from the Verige Strait and is the first thing you’ll see when entering the inner bay.
 This small town, because of its location adjacent to the internal bay’s entrance, was an essential part of the bay’s fortifications.

 Formerly under Venetian control, Perast was granted tax-free status by Venice just because of its essential role in the bay.
 This eventually made it an extremely wealthy town.
 Prestigious mansions dotted the townscape in the 1600s and 1700s.
 When you stand back and look at the old buildings, it’s hard not to think about the wealthy naval offers and their families who lived there.

 And, even now, you can still see the traces of that prosperous time—there are sixteen churches and no fewer than seventeen grand palaces.
 One of those former palaces and houses is the Perast Museum, which is worth visiting.
 It displays Perast’s seafaring history.

-Tomislav gave us a guided tour through the museum in lieu of taking the boat across The Island of St. George and Our Lady of the Rocks.
+Tomislav gave us a guided tour through the museum instead of taking the boat across The Island of St. George and Our Lady of the Rocks.
 Due to bad weather (rain and wind), we had to reschedule the week’s plans several times, and we were leaving Montenegro the following day – so we sorrowfully never made it to the islands.

 The perfect excuse to have to go back!